rickstaa/.pathmod/README.md

 - `-sd --set-path-display`: Display PATH and PYTHONPATH after each command (OPTIONAL, defaults to false)
 - `-se --set-export`: Export path after it is set (OPTIONAL, defaults to true)

-NOTE:
-Each option only accepts one argument at the same time.
+:information_source: NOTE: Each option only accepts one argument at the same time.
 To add, remove or check multiple paths please use the colon separator (example: `$PROGNAME --<OPTION> "<PATH1>:<PATH2>"`).

 #### Examples:
     Add path to PATH variable: